 An autoclave is a piece of equipment found in many laboratory-associated facilities within Lawson.
 The purpose of an autoclave is to render treated material sterile (i.e. free of any living organisms).
-This is useful when sterilizing tools and equipment and for treating biohazardous waste.
+This is useful when sterilizing tools and equipment and for treating biohazardous waste (however Lawson sends all waste offsite to a third party for treatment and disposal).

 The Lawson Intranet houses a list indicating the locations of autoclaves throughout Lawson facilities.
-Annual safety inspections are performed automatically, according to this list.
+Annual preventative maintenance is performed automatically, according to this list.
 If you have received a new autoclave, have moved an autoclave or are using one that has not been inspected during the last 12 months, please notify Lawson facilities.
 You must provide the information necessary to have this equipment added to the equipment list so that the required inspections are scheduled and performed in the future.

-Lawson autoclaves must be operated as per the Safe Work Practice for Autoclaving (Appendix A).
+Lawson autoclaves must be operated as per the Safe Work Practice for Autoclaving (Appendix B).
 This procedure must be posted near all Lawson autoclaves.
 Prior to using an autoclave, personnel must be trained on its safe and proper use.
 For training and autoclave information, contact your supervisor or a Lawson safety officer.